Last updated: July 15, 2024

 Taxpayers can select a method of calculation.
 Keep in mind that you cannot change the method in the same year.

-• Actual Expense Method: If you feel like you can’t get the most out of the standard mileage rate, you can still go with the Actual Expense Method.
-Although this way gives you the chance to deduct all your car-related business expenses depending on the ratio of your business miles, it takes more time to collect all of the receipts for your repairs, registration fees, refuelings, lease payments, garage rent, depreciation, licenses, insurance, tires, tolls, and parking fees.
+- Actual Expense Method: If you feel like you can’t get the most out of the standard mileage rate, you can still go with the Actual Expense Method.
+Although this way gives you the chance to deduct all your car-related business expenses depending on the ratio of your business miles, it takes more time to collect all of the receipts for your repairs, registration fees, refuelings, lease payments, garage rent, depreciation, licenses, insurance, and tires.
 You must choose this option if you have 5 or more cars.
 Remember that if you choose this method, you also have to keep copies of all the relevant documentation, such as receipts or bills.

 2. Set your odometer readings at the start & end of the tax year